c-zzj/COMP551_P4/README.md

+* This is forked from the original repo at https://github.com/IngTian/COMP551_P4

 ## Acknowledgements

 This project is for the fourth project of **COMP551** at **McGill University** in **fall 2021**.
 Here we bid thanks